HADAS496/comics-and-Reaganomics-/index.md

  {% include figure.html
   class="left"
   width="60%"
-  caption="The “Lavender Wheel”, an exhibit that Capt.
-George Raines  used to teach with as a psychiatry professor at Georgetown.
-He submitted it to the Congress during 1950's Comittee dedicated to the investigation of “the alleged employment by the departments and agencies of the Government of homosexuals and other moral perverts.”
-(Records of the U.S. Senate, RG 46)" image-path="scrollstory\images\for my project\lavender-wheel-l.jpg"
+  caption="The “Lavender Wheel” was an exhibit that psychiatry professor George Raines used to teach at Georgetown University.
+He submitted it to the Congress during 1950's Comittee dedicated to the investigation of "homosexuals and other moral perverts” in government instiutions (Records of the U.S. Senate, RG 46)." image-path="scrollstory\images\for my project\lavender-wheel-l.jpg"
 %}